remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 Phew!

+It's worth pointing out that instead of a Quarto document our practical could be in an R Markdown document or an R script (we'd just need to make the relevant changes in the workflow file above such as adding Pandoc and amending the render commands).

 Note, GitHub Actions only works for free in a public repository; so obviously this can't be used for any material that is assessed.

 ## GitHub Actions woes